DannoPeters/git-sync/README.md

  Using the GitHub web interface inside of your repos navigate to Settings -> Webhooks Then select "Add Webhook" at the top right

- Enter the following values in the data fields **Payload Url** - Enter your public facing IP or URL and your chosen port into the text box
+ Enter the following values in the data fields for the webhooks of both Repo's A (master) and B (slave) **Payload Url** - Enter your public facing IP or URL and your chosen port into the text box

    **Content Type** - Select "aplication/json" from the drop down